klaytn/klaytn-terraform/README.md

 ## Contributing
-Report issues/questions/feature requests on in the [issues](https://github.com/klaytn/klaytn-terraform/issues/new) section
+Report issues/questions/feature requests on in the [issues](https://github.com/klaytn/klaytn-terraform/issues/new) section.

 ## License
 This modules is licensed under the Apache License, Version 2.0.
-See [LICENSE](https://github.com/klaytn/klaytn-terraform/LICENSE) for full details.
+See [LICENSE](https://github.com/klaytn/klaytn-terraform/blob/master/LICENSE) for full details.